 2. Select age-appropriate books.
 Simple board books and picture books are optimal for babies and small tots.
 I also found that my kids enjoyed books with a tactile component (varying textures, books with flaps, etc.).

 3. Make reading a habit.
 Just like bathing and brushing teeth, reading has become part of our bedtime routine, and these days, my kids will remind me if I’ve somehow forgotten.
 As you begin reading daily to your child, they will come to appreciate this time together and understand the importance of reading.

 4. Provide access to books.
 Along with visiting our local library, we also have a special section in our home dedicated to our favorite books.
 Having a personal library in your child’s room will inspire them to make it their own, begin choosing their favorites and adding to their collection as they get older.

 5. Be a role model.
 While I don’t have a lot of time to read these days, I still make an effort to read at least one book a month.
 When we aren’t out and about, I like to spend some time as a family reading books both together and independently.
 Children tend to model their parents’ behavior, so take a trip to the library together, and get lost in a book!

 Win It!
-One of you will win a collection of 5 board/picture books from Scholastic.
-Simply complete the Rafflecopter form and leave a comment with your best tip for raising readers before December 15th, 2015 at 11:59 PM PST.
+One of you will win all five books in the Hombre Perro series, plus a $50 Visa gift card for a barking good time out with the family.
+Simply complete the Rafflecopter form and leave a comment with your best tip for raising readers before October 20, 2019 at 11:59 PM PST.a Rafflecopter giveaway

 US Residents only.
 Duplicates and comments not including the above information will be disqualified.
 Comments are moderated.
 If you don’t see your comment in a reasonable amount of time, send me an email.
 Bloggers and non-bloggers may enter.
 If you don’t want to leave your email address, please be sure to check back for my announcement on the winner.
 Please note that winners must respond within 48 hours of being announced/contacted or another winner will be drawn.